Straight Edge Society: Feud with Rey Mysterio

-The Straight Edge Society would begin a feud with Rey Mysterio at the Elimination Chamber pay-per-view event on February 21, where Punk was eliminated by Mysterio in an Elimination Chamber match for the World Heavyweight Championship.
-The feud would then intensify on the February 26 episode of SmackDown when Mysterio cost Punk a qualifying match against Shelton Benjamin the Money in the Bank ladder match at WrestleMania XXVI on March 28.
-The Straight Edge Society would then interrupt Mysterio's daughter's ninth birthday party, enticing Mysterio into challenging Punk to a match at WrestleMania XXVI, where if Mysterio lost, he would have to join The Straight Edge Society.
-However, Mysterio defeated Punk at WrestleMania.
+The Straight Edge Society began a feud with Rey Mysterio at the Elimination Chamber pay-per-view event on February 21, where CM Punk was eliminated by Mysterio in an Elimination Chamber match for the World Heavyweight Championship.
+The feud then intensifed on the February 26 episode of SmackDown when Mysterio cost Punk a qualifying match against Shelton Benjamin the Money in the Bank ladder match at WrestleMania XXVI.
+The Straight Edge Society then interrupted Mysterio's daughter's ninth birthday party, enticing Mysterio into challenging Punk to a match at WrestleMania XXVI, where if Mysterio lost, he would have to join The Straight Edge Society.
+At the event on March 28, Punk was defeated by Mysterio.

-A rematch was made at Extreme Rules on April 25 where Mysterio said if Punk lost, he would have his head shaved; however, Punk won the match with interference from a mysterious fourth member who concealed himself either with a hood or a mask; thus Punk kept his head from being shaved.
-On the following episode of SmackDown, after getting assaulted by Mysterio during a match with Luke Gallows against Montel Vontavious Porter, the two agreed to face each other at Over the Limit on May 23, in a match which combined the stipulations of their previous two pay-per-view matches.
-At Over the Limit, Punk was defeated by Mysterio and wound up getting his head shaved after interference from Kane.
+A rematch was made at Extreme Rules on April 25 where Mysterio said if Punk lost, he would have his head shaved; however, Punk won the match with interference from a mysterious fourth member who concealed himself either with a hood or a mask, thus Punk kept his head from being shaved.
+On the following episode of SmackDown, after getting assaulted by Mysterio during a match with Luke Gallows against Montel Vontavious Porter, the two agreed to face each other at Over the Limit on May 23 in a match that combined the stipulations of their previous two pay-per-view matches.
+At Over the Limit, Punk was defeated by Mysterio and ended up getting his head shaved after interference from Kane.
 To conceal his baldness, Punk then began to wear a mask.

-Punk participated in a fatal four-way match at the Fatal 4-Way pay-per-view event on June 20 for Jack Swagger's World Heavyweight Championship that also featured eventual winner Rey Mysterio and Big Show, and near the end of the match, Kane interfered and took Punk from the ring, allegedly accusing him of injuring The Undertaker, causing Punk to lose the match and not win the title.
+Punk participated in a fatal four-way match at the Fatal 4-Way pay-per-view event on June 20 for Jack Swagger's World Heavyweight Championship that also featured eventual winner Rey Mysterio and Big Show.
+Near the end of the match, Kane interfered and took Punk from the ring, allegedly accusing him of injuring The Undertaker, causing Punk to lose the match and not win the title.
 On the June 25 episode of SmackDown, Punk faced Kane in a no disqualification match, where Punk legit injured his arm and left the building, resulting in a no contest.
 After an ultimatum was set by Kane to show Punk's innocence concerning a recent attack on The Undertaker, Serena showed security camera footage of herself breaking edge by drinking at a bar with an unknown man on the same night The Undertaker had been attacked, only for the other Straight Edge Society members to arrive on the scene and angrily trash the place.
 Despite facing expulsion from The Straight Edge Society, Serena was forgiven by Punk after she told him she showed the video to protect him from Kane, promising to never break the code again.